-The last of Valentine’s Day chocolate has barely been finished and there’s already another sweet (and potentially profitable!) holiday around the corner.
-Easter is celebrated by 80% of all Americans, and if you play your cards right, they could be celebrating with you.
-Here’s a quick guide to help independent hotelier’s make the most of this Easter holiday.
+The last of the Valentine’s Day chocolate has barely been finished and there’s already another sweet (and potentially profitable!) holiday around the corner.
+Easter is celebrated by 80% of Americans, and if you play your cards right, they could celebrate with you.
+Here’s a quick guide for independent hoteliers to make the most of this Easter holiday.

 Easter weekend is all about spending time with family (and watching your kids battle over who gets more eggs).
-Hosting events and offering Easter-related activities for all ages is a great way to not only score over-night guests but build relationships with local families as well.
+Hosting events and offering Easter-related activities for all ages is a great way to not only score overnight guests but build relationships with local families as well.
 Who knows when they’ll want to stop by for a staycation?

 Create a Special Package

-Whatever events and activities you decide to offer at your property (or even if you aren’t offering any), you should consider creating a special Easter package to capitalize on the holiday.
+Whatever events and activities you offer at your property (or even if you aren’t offering any), you should consider a special Easter package to capitalize on the holiday.
 If you’re hosting an event, include tickets to it.
-If not, spruce up the package with Easter chocolates and breakfast at your restaurant or even tickets to a local event or attraction.
+If not, consider including the likes of Easter chocolates and brunch at your restaurant or even tickets to a local event or attraction.

-Once you’ve done all the hard work of putting together special Easter events and packages, you need to promote them!
-As usual, promotional efforts should include strategies for social media and email.
+Once you’ve done the hard work of putting together special Easter events and packages, you need to promote them!
+As usual, promotional efforts should cover your website, social media, email campaigns, and more.

 Decorating your property is the final (and most fun!) step for Easter weekend preparations.
-The guests have committed, so now you just need to make the place festive.
-Embellish the front desk and guest rooms with fresh flowers, Easter eggs, and complimentary chocolates.
+The guests have committed, so now you need to make the place festive.
+Embellish the lobby and guest rooms with fresh flowers, Easter eggs, and complimentary chocolates.

-Holidays are an excellent opportunity to attract overnight guests and build strong local connections at the same time.
-Whether it’s a special brunch or an extravagant egg hunt, offering families a place to spend the Easter weekend together can be great exposure in your community and a lot of fun for everyone.
+Holidays are a perfect opportunity to attract overnight guests and build strong local connections.
+Whether it’s a special brunch or an extravagant egg hunt, offering families a place to spend Easter weekend together can bring great exposure in your community and a lot of fun for everyone.
 Just make sure to have a backup plan in case it rains!